Chukwuemeka-OGB/TechLog/Mays-Tech-Folder/May-Tech-Entry.md

 •	Learnt about some cool features we can use to transverse the DOM.
 Features like parentElement, children[], firstElementChild(), lastElementChild, previousElementSibling, nextElementSibling(, insertBefore() </br>
 •	Learnt about various event listeners such as keyup, keydown, keypress, click, submit, DOMContentLoaded, mouseover, mouseenter, mouseout, etc and the actions listen for </br>
 •	Learnt about Event Propagation <br>
-•	Learnt the difference between innerHTML, innerText and textContent <br>
+•	Learnt the difference between innerHTML, innerText and textContent. <br>